wl-zhao/VPD/README.md

 RefCOCOg | 75.16 | 71.16 | 65.60 | 55.04 | 29.41 | **63.12** | 66.42

-Please check [refer.md](./refer/README.md) for detailed instructions on training and inference code.
+Please check [refer.md](./refer/README.md) for detailed instructions on training and inference.

 ## Depth Estimation with VPD
 VPD obtains 0.254 RMSE on NYUv2 depth estimation benchmark, establishing the new state-of-the-art.